danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 Variables are referred to using the columns names in the data.

-For example, suppose you are fitting a model on the Boston housing dataset provided by XLKitLearn, and that we wanted to predict the median house price using the crime per capita and the average number of rooms per dwelling.
+For example, suppose you are fitting a model on the Boston housing dataset provided with XLKitLearn, and that you want to predict the median house price using the crime per capita and the average number of rooms per dwelling.
 The formula would then be

 `median_property_value ~ crime_per_capita + av_rooms_per_dwelling`